Please ensure Javascript is enabled for purposes of website accessibility

 Five-Year Estimates

 Northern Virginia is one of the most educated places in the United States.
-The region's population has experienced an upward trend since 2000 to become even more and more highly educated than it already was.
-Northern Virginia's age 25 and over population holding bachelor's or higher degrees in 2000 was 50.7% and in the 2017-2021 period was 60.4%, compared to the United States which was 24.4% and 33.7% respectively.
-This strong growth in highly educated persons creates a strong, growing, and flourishing business community.
+Since 2000, the region's population has experienced an upward trend in the share of persons age 25 and older, becoming even more highly educated than it already was.
+Northern Virginia's age 25 and older population holding bachelor's or higher degrees in 2000 was 50.7% and in the 2019-2023 period was 61.4%, compared to the United States which was 24.4% and 35.0% respectively.
+The considerable growth of the highly educated contributes to a flourishing and robust business community in Northern Virginia.

 Bachelor's or Higher Degrees - Historic Compared to Current